How the selection process work for the TransPerfect Music City Bowl

-In Nashville, we struck a six-year agreement with the SEC to take on either the ACC or Big Ten (through a unique partnership with the TaxSlayer Bowl) each year.
+- In Nashville, we struck a six-year agreement with the SEC to take on the Big Ten (through a unique partnership with the TaxSlayer Bowl) each year.

-Over the course of the next six years, the SEC will play an ACC team three times and a Big Ten team three times in our game.
+- Over the course of the next six years, the SEC will play Big Ten team three times in our game.

-The Franklin American Mortgage Music City Bowl and TaxSlayer Bowl will jointly determine which Conference (ACC or Big 10) will play in each Bowl on "Selection Sunday."
+- The TranspPerfect Music City Bowl and TaxSlayer Bowl will decide together for "Selection Sunday."
 The rotation is not pre-determined giving the Bowls maximum flexibility in creating the best match-ups for their respective SEC opponent.

 What does this mean for you, the college football fans?